melwong/ngxrp/README.md

 During withdrawal, the master wallet will issue new tokens and deliver to the user's wallet.
 A transaction receipt will be created and verifiable at https://testnet.xrpl.org/

 ----------

-This code is based on [Question2Answer][Q2A] and it is also GPL licensed.
+In the spirit of not reinventing the wheel, this code is based on [Question2Answer][Q2A] and it is also GPL licensed.
 Instead of reinventing the wheel from scratch, we reused existing robust and production-ready [Question2Answer][Q2A] code and build on top of it to ensure minimum bugs and vulnerabilities.

 [Q2A]: http://www.question2answer.org/